Middle East leaders praise and condemn Hamas attacks against Israel

 Egypt, who signed a historic peace treaty with Israel in March 1979, urged restraint on X, the social media platform formerly known as Twitter.
 The Egyptian Foreign Ministry warned of the repercussions of this escalation and called on the international community to ask Israel to stop its attacks against the Palestinian people.

-Israeli officials confirmed to CBS News on Sunday that at least 600 Israeli civilians and members of the military had died.
-Another 1,800 have wounded, Israeli offiicals said.
+Israeli officials confirmed early Monday that over 700 Israeli civilians and members of the military had died.
+Another 2,150 have wounded, Israeli officials said.

 The Gaza Ministry of Health said Sunday that 370 Palestinians have died and 2,200 were wounded.